-Table (12) presents the overall birth rates and the general fertility rate calculated for the years 2017 and 2018 for all governorates.
-It indicates that the overall birth rate for 2017 ranges between 19.0 births per thousand population in Port Said and 33.4 births in Asyut, excluding Matrouh governorate, which is showing values outside the prevailing ranges for all indicators in the two years under study 9.
+TABLE 11: POPULATION & BIRTH PERCENTAGES BY PLANNING REGIONS IN THE YEARS 2017 & 2018 values outside the prevailing ranges for all indicators in the two years under study 9.
 The situation continues in 2018, but at lower levels of birth rate values ranging from 16.4 births per thousand population to 31.6 births in the same governorates (Port Said and Asyut).
 The data show that 14 governorates achieved birth rates below the national level in 2017 and 2018, while the birth rate in the remaining governorates (13 governorates) exceeds the national average.
-These governorates are concentrated in the Upper Egypt and some border governorates, in addition to Behara and Ismailia from Lower Egypt.
+These governorates are concentrated in Upper Egypt and some border governorates, in addition to Behera and Ismailia from Lower Egypt.